nextcloud/documentation/user_manual/pim/sync_thunderbird.rst

 .. image:: ../images/new_addressbook.png

-4. Click on "Validate", click Next, then choose the name of the address book and click Next again.
+4. Click on "Validate", click Next, then choose the name of the address book and click Next again:

 .. image:: ../images/addressbook_name.png

 5. When you are finished, CardBook synchronizes your address books.
-You can always trigger a synchronisation manually by clicking "Synchronize" in the top left corner of CardBook.
+You can always trigger a synchronisation manually by clicking "Synchronize" in the top left corner of CardBook:

 .. image:: ../images/synchronize_cardbook.png